LeRoy-M/alx-higher_level_programming/0x00-python-hello_world/README.md

-0. Ru Python file [0-run] >> Shell script that runs a Python script
+0. Run Python file [0-run] >> Shell script that runs a Python script
 1. Run inline [1-run_inline] >> Shell script that runs Python code
 2. Hello, print [2-print.py] >> Python script that prints exactly '"Programming is like building a multilingual puzzle', followed by a new line
 3. Print integer [3-print_number.py] >> Complete the provided source code in order to print the integer stored in the variable 'number', followed by 'Battery street', followed by a new line